When you wake up in the morning are you setting yourself up for failure or success?

 Smiling also triggers the release of neuropeptides that assist in reducing stress.2 They’re molecules that facilitate neuron communication, allowing messages to travel to the rest of the body when you’re feeling sad, angry, excited, or happy.
 So smiling improves both the medium and message.

-This simple action – just thirty seconds will do – can change the way you start your day, both in how you feel now, and how you approach the tasks that your day holds.
-It’s fine if it feels a little strange at first, even a forced smile has the result you’re seeking.
-Try it in front a mirror, or even before you roll out of bed!
+This simple action – just thirty seconds will do – can change the way you feel when you start your day and how you approach the tasks that your day holds.
+It’s fine if it feels a little strange at first– even a forced smile has the result you’re seeking.
+Try it in front of a mirror or even before you roll out of bed!

 6. Spend Time With Your Partner